 Founded in 1922 the Izaak Walton League of America is one of the nation's oldest and most respected nonprofit environmental organizations.
 Its 40,000 members work to promote conservation and outdoor recreation, and to protect our treasured wildlife and natural resource heritage for generations to come.
 For decades the League has played an important role in the passage of almost every major federal environmental law involving clean water measures.
 Minnesota Ikes have been at the forefront of many major state conservation efforts.
 The Minnesota Division has been involved with the creation and protection of the Boundary Waters Canoe Area, Voyageurs National Park and Isle Royale National Park.
 In addition, the MN Division has been at the forefront in protecting timber wolves, establishing the Upper Mississippi National Fish and Wildlife Refuge and protecting old growth in the Chippewa and Superior National Forests.

-To locate a chapter in your area, learn about the Izaak Walton League, or for directions to the Breckenridge Chapter, please print this color brochure.
+To locate a chapter in your area or learn more about the Izaak Walton League visit minnesotaikes.org.

 About the W. J. Breckenridge Chapter